Release-Engineering-Group-13/operation/README.md

     brew install vagrant
     brew install virtualbox
     ```
-1. Start vagrant:
+    Make sure you have python and pip installed and run:
     ```bash
+    pip install ansible
+    ```
+    Add your python installation to PATH.
+2. Start vagrant:
+    ```bash
     vagrant up
     ```
-2. Provision with ansible playbooks, and copy kubeconfig to host machine:
+3. Provision with ansible playbooks, and copy kubeconfig to host machine:
     ```bash
     ./run.sh
     ```